ted-rcnet/Inav-Dev/docs/Telemetry.md

 ### SmartPort (S.Port) with external hardware inverter

 It is possible to use DIY UART inverter to connect SmartPort receivers to F1 and F4 based flight controllers.
-This method does not require hardware hack of S.Port receiver.
+This method does not require a hardware hack of S.Port receiver.

 #### SmartPort inverter using bipolar transistors
 ![Inverter](assets/images/smartport_inverter.png)